dwp/govuk-products-prototype/README.md

 ## Contributing

-If you’ve got an idea or suggestion, you can:
+If you've got an idea or suggestion, you can:

 * [get in touch on the developer Slack channel](https://ukgovernmentdigital.slack.com/app_redirect?channel=prototype-kit-dev)
 * [create a GitHub issue](https://github.com/alphagov/govuk-prototype-kit/issues)